Helps you find out how work is different from school

 As far as possible you do.
 We have a list of placements for you to choose from but you can also find your own.
 If you find a placement, it will need to go through our checks to make sure you are safe and have a good experience.
-Check out the Young Workers website to find out more about going on work experience and staying safe.
+Check out the Health & Safety Executive Young people at Work website to find out more about going on work experience and staying safe, and the law around what young people can and can't do at work.
 Placements outside Calderdale and Kirklees will need checking out by an agency in that area - they may charge you for this service.
-The law also says what young people can and can't do at work.
 If you can't find a placement, we will try and find one that best matches what you asked for on your application form, so you at least get to find out what full-time work is like.

 Courtney and Josh

 Find out how Courtney and Josh found work experience a useful part of their summer internship, helping them gain the confidence and skills they need for their future career plans or read it (68kb PDF).
 The internship was run by C&K Careers, on behalf of North Area Council, Barnsley.